-Could traineeships be a part of your workforce strategy?
+Is your service in Melbourne or Bendigo and could traineeships be a part of your workforce strategy?

 A traineeship program is one solution.
-Traineeships a great way for new educators to enter the profession because they can be employed as they study.
+Traineeships are a great way for new educators to enter the profession and be employed as they study.

 At Gowrie Victoria, we value real-world learning experiences and believe people learn best by observing, reflecting and doing.
 The traineeship model has become a key part of our workforce strategy.
 Our trainees study towards their qualification with our Registered Training Organisation (RTO) and work alongside educators the rest of the week.